bobwithanx/jessicasmarquis.com/content/post/2018-11-01-two-perspectives-part-3-1-2.md

 \*- Total tangent: My mom says grade school teachers expressed concern about my 1940s vocab, courtesy of my live-in grandma.
 The fact that “gussied up” was the first phrase that came to mind here indicates they were onto something.

 \*\* - The paintings below are both by Salvador Dali: The Persistence of Memory (1931) and The Disintegration of the Persistence of Memory (1952-1954).
-Perhaps there is one you connect with more.
+Perhaps there is one you connect with more...